 Eighteenth- and nineteenth-century European and American art; visual and material culture of the Atlantic world; histories of slavery, colonialism, and diaspora; sculpture.

 Before coming to Fordham, Beach was the 2016-2018 Wyeth Fellow at the Center for Advanced Study in the Visual Arts and taught in the Core Curriculum at Columbia University.
-Her work has also been supported by fellowships from the Smithsonian American Art Museum, the Cathedral Fund at the Royal Academy of Arts, London, and the Philadelphia Museum of Art.
-She coordinates the New York reading group for the Association of Critical Race Art History (https://acrah.org/reading-groups/).
+Her research in the US, the United Kingdom, and Sierra Leone has been supported by grants and fellowships from Fordham as well as the Paul Mellon Centre for Studies in British Art, the Smithsonian American Art Museum, Columbia’s Cathedral Fund at the Royal Academy of Arts, and the Philadelphia Museum of Art.